gyrdym/ml_algo/README.md

   ml_preprocessing: ^5.0.1
 ````

 We need these repos to parse raw data in order to use it farther.
-For more details, please,
+For more details, please
 visit [ml_preprocessing](https://github.com/gyrdym/ml_preprocessing) repository page.

 ````dart